Basingstoke and Alton Light Railway: Decline and closure

 In 1932 the Southern Railway reconsidered the future of the branch service, as it was heavily loss-making.
 The decision was taken to close it, and the last passenger train operated on 10 September 1932, with one passenger on board.
 Parts of the line remained in use for goods traffic, from Basingstoke to Bentworth and Lasham, and from Butts Junction to Treloar Hospital.
-The Lasham service was discontinued after the last train on 31 May 1936, and the Basingstoke stub was reduced to serve the Thornycroft private siding there.
+The Bentworth service was discontinued after the last train on 31 May 1936, and the Basingstoke stub was reduced to serve the Thornycroft private siding there.

 Before all the track on the line had been recovered, Gainsborough Pictures once again negotiated use of the line for filming, this time for Oh, Mr Porter!, with Will Hay.
-A simulated tunnel was constructed.
+A disguised Cliddesden railway station was used as the film's fictional Irish station of "Buggleskelly" and a simulated tunnel was constructed.
 Filming took place over several weeks from June 1937.

 The remaining line sections were finally closed in 1967, at which time the entire Basingstoke and Alton system was no more.